Section 3. Programming Policies

 - Should it turn out that reserved facilities will not be used, students are required to advise SPO immediately so that the space can be used by other community members.
 Space at Boston College is at a premium, and failure to give such notice may result in a future denial of space reservation privileges.

-- Contracts relating to student-sponsored events must be signed by the club's advising dean within SPO.
+- Contracts relating to a student sponsored event must be signed either by Assistant Directors, Associate Directors or Director of the Student Programs Office.
 Contracts may be for goods, entertainment, or services.
-No verbal or written commitment should be made by a student leader prior to consultation with their SPO advising dean.
-Only contracts signed by a SPO dean will be held binding by the University.
-SPO deans will provide sample performance contracts, if needed, and will offer advice on contract development.
+No verbal or written commitment should be made by a student leader prior to consultation with a staff member of the Student Programs Office. .
+Only contracts signed by a SPO staff member will be held binding by the University.
+SPO will provide sample performance contracts, if needed, and will offer advice on contract development.

-- Student events may be scheduled on weekends or on weekdays when classes are in session.
+- Student events may be scheduled on weekends or on weekdays during the academic year.
 Events may not be scheduled during study days, exam periods, or Senior Week.
 Events that take place Sunday through Thursday must conclude by midnight.
-Events that take place on Friday and Saturday must conclude by 1 a.m. unless authorized by the SPO deans to end later.
+Events that take place on Friday and Saturday must conclude by 1 a.m. unless authorized by the SPO to end later.

-- Food service for spaces controlled by Boston College Dining Services must be provided by Boston College Dining Services (through the Bureau of Conferences) unless special arrangements have been authorized by SPO.
+- Food service for spaces controlled by The Bureau of Conferences (BOC) must be provided by Boston College Dining Services (through the (BOC)) unless special arrangements have been authorized by SPO.
 Students should be aware that the Bureau of Conferences (BOC) requires a minimum of three weeks for food service.
 All food service orders must be confirmed with BOC three days prior to an event.

-- Events planned by BC student clubs and organizations should offer attendance priority to members of the BC community, with invited guests attending if additional space is available.
+- Events planned by BC student organizations should offer attendance priority to members of the BC community, with invited guests attending if additional space is available.

 - Depending on the type or size of a student event, the Chief of the Boston College Police Department or other university officials may require that a student organization arrange for and provide funding for the hiring of a Boston College Police officer or security detail.

-Please go to the Registered Student Organizations (RSO) website for information on the following topics:
+Please go to the SPO webstie for information on the following topics:

 - Posting Policy for Student Organizations